superernie77/spring-netflix-stack-playground/README.md

 All applications are build with Spring-Boot and Maven.
 Run mvn install in each folder to create a fat-jar.
 Execute jar with "java -jar [name of jar]"

-Check out all apps and start all fat-jars to run the complete app.

 The following applications are available: